SCIInstitute/Seg3D/docs/tutorials/Seg3DTutorial.md

 Begin by selecting Paint Brush under Tools on the menu bar.
 When the circular icon appears, experiment with the tool by moving it over the three orthogonal image planes.
 You will notice that the icon is elliptical over the Coronal and Sagittal planes and is circular over the Axial plane.
 Click on the i button under DEMRI on the Layer Menu and information about the volume will open.
 Next to Spacing is listed the voxel dimensions (0.62, 0.62, 2.5).
 With respect to the Axial plane this means the slice thickness is nearly 4X the size of X-Y spacing.
 When using other features in Seg3D it is important to remember that the anisotropy of your data is preserved.

 Prepare to segment by clicking on the + widget under DEMRI on the Layer Menu to create a label mask.
 Begin segmentation of the aorta by navigating the Paint icon over the <span>**Descending Aorta**</span> on the axial plane.
 Adjust the diameter of the tool with the scroll wheel, or by holding the right mouse button until it just fills the lumen of the aorta.
 Once you have positioned and sized the icon click the left mouse button.
 The circle icon should then fill with the same color of the selected label mask.
-Proceed to the next few slices painting the lumen of each one ([Figure 6](figure6)).
+Proceed to the next few slices painting the lumen of each one ([Figure 6](fig-paint-lumen)).
 Next, create a new label mask, and expand the diameter of the Paint icon so it encircles the outer diameter, or superficial surface of the aorta.
 Now paint the superficial surface of the same slices.
 It is possible to erase painting on the label mask by holding the right mouse button and moving the icon over the region to be erased.

-:::{figure-md} figure6
+:::{figure-md} fig-paint-lumen

 ![paintlumen](Seg3DTutorial_figures/paintlumen.png)